Spring Clean Your Marketing Strategy: 5 Tips for Getting to Know Your Target Audience Better

 5. Dig into Measurement & Analytics

 When digging into your audience’s preferences, you’ll want to gather as much information as possible to learn what messaging they respond to, what platforms they engage with, their attitudes, buying power, and more.
 This includes digging into Google Analytics, social media metrics, and, for TV advertisers, dig into your TEGNA Attribution reports which connect the dots between TV and streaming viewing habits with outcome metrics such as website visits, app downloads, and more.
-With these insights, you can tell which creative and dayparts are driving the most impact for your marketing strategy.
+With these insights, you can tell which creative and dayparts are driving the most impact for your media plan.

 As one of the nation’s largest local media organizations and marketing partners, we’re focused on making sure our advertisers can reach diverse audiences to help drive better business outcomes.
 Let’s get in touch and see how we can help you reach your ideal audience.